aymanalareqi/smart_local_notification/example/README.md

 ## Troubleshooting

 ### Audio Not Playing
-1. Check if audio files exist in `assets/audio/`
+1. Check if `athan.mp3` exists in `assets/audio/`
-2. Verify audio file formats are supported
+2. Verify audio file format is supported (MP3, WAV, AAC, or M4A)
 3. Check device volume and silent mode settings
 4. Ensure permissions are granted